 3. Site and 4. mixte DaGu-1 and DaGv-16, Abitibi

 6. Site CaGh-2, Outaouais

 Rocher a l’Oiseau / Oiseau Rock on the Ottawa River across from Chalk River.
 See also here and a link to info on the 54-min. documentary Great River (2010) by Matt Lemay here.
-Il y a quelque chose en français ici.
+A Wikipedia article in French can be accessed ici.

 7. Site BlFs-2, Outaouais.
 Cap Manitou site

 Lac Simon (Cap Manitou)